tpm2-software/tpm2-tools/man/tpm2_createpolicy.1.md

   * **-g**, **--policy-digest-alg**=_HASH\_ALGORITHM_:
     The hash algorithm used in computation of the policy digest.
-Algorithms should follow the "formatting standards, see section "Algorithm Specifiers".
+Algorithms should follow the "formatting standards", see section "Algorithm Specifiers".
     Also, see section "Supported Hash Algorithms" for a list of supported hash algorithms.